Duff McKagan: Session work

 In 1990, McKagan—along with his Guns N' Roses bandmate Slash—co-wrote and played several songs on Iggy Pop's Brick by Brick.
 In 1995, he collaborated with Slash on his solo project Slash's Snakepit; he co-wrote "Beggars and Hangers-On" off their album It's Five O'Clock Somewhere, which he played live during a Snakepit show in May of that year.
 In 1998, McKagan collaborated with his former Guns N' Roses bandmate Izzy Stradlin on his solo album 117°.
 The following year, he played on Stradlin's album Ride On, and joined him on a tour of Japan supporting the album.
 Also in 1999, he contributed to the album Humanary Stew: A Tribute to Alice Cooper, an Alice Cooper tribute album.
 In 2001, McKagan played on the album Skyjin by Zilch, Mark Lanegan's solo album Field Songs, and Izzy Stradlin's album River.
 The following year, he played on Stradlin's album On Down the Road.
 In 2004, he again collaborated with Mark Lanegan on his album Bubblegum, along with Stradlin.

 McKagan played on three tracks off Izzy Stradlin's 2008 album Concrete, including the title track, as well as seven songs off his album Wave of Heat, which was released in 2010.
 Also in 2010, McKagan appeared on Slash's eponymous debut solo album; he played on the track "Watch This" with Dave Grohl on drums.
 That year, he also made a guest appearance—along with Slash and Matt Sorum—on Macy Gray's album The Sellout, and appeared on the Manic Street Preachers song "A Billion Balconies Facing the Sun" off their album Postcards From a Young Man.

 In 2020, McKagan played bass and cowrote five songs on Ozzy Osbourne's album Ordinary Man, along with Red Hot Chili Peppers drummer Chad Smith.
 McKagan's Guns N' Roses bandmate Slash is featured on the song "Straight to Hell", which also features co-writer Andrew Watt of California Breed fame.

 In 2021, McKagan played bass on Jerry Cantrell's album Brighten.

-In 2022, McKagan performed on and co-wrote three songs on Iggy Pop's album, Every Loser.
-To promote the album, McKagan will be part of Pop's backing band called The Losers which consists of Chad Smith, Josh Klinghoffer and Andrew Watt.
+In 2022, McKagan performed on and co-wrote three songs on Iggy Pop's album Every Loser.
+To promote the album, McKagan will be part of Pop's backing band named The Losers which consists of Chad Smith, Josh Klinghoffer and Andrew Watt.